-Despite the incredibly safe Singaporean roads and driving environment, there are roads that drivers should be cautious when entering.
+Despite the incredibly safe Singaporean roads and driving environment, there are roads that drivers should be cautious of when entering.
 From road conditions to traffic density, these roads are no joke and really show why road safety is so important.

 The most dangerous roads in Singapore have been measured based on the number of accidents that occur on the stretch.
 Naturally, the longer roads will have a greater number of accidents due to their length.
 To make a more fair comparison, the number of accidents per km have also been taken into account.
 In addition, road conditions and traffic conditions and other factors that make a road dangerous have also been factored in.